irisraine/economy-bot/README.md

 ## Description

 Welcome to the Frog Economy Bot for Discord!
-This bot introduces a fun and engaging economy system to your server, allowing members to earn and spend an inner server currency called "frogs".
+This bot introduces a fun and engaging economy system to your server, allowing members to earn and spend an in-server currency called "frogs".
 With various commands and features, users can enjoy a dynamic and interactive experience.

 ## Features